Skip to content

 Explanation: Semantic paragraph-based splitting uses natural language boundaries (like paragraph breaks) to create chunks, preserving the logical flow and context of information.
 This approach maintains semantic coherence better than arbitrary character or token-based splits.

-In ChromaDB vector store initialization, what is the purpose of the persist_directory parameter?
+Question 3: In ChromaDB vector store initialization, what is the purpose of the persist_directory parameter?

 A) Speeds up similarity searches